peter1357908/Resistance-Online-Server-/README.md

 ## Deployment

 We'll deploy to the front-end surge, as we've been doing for the labs.
-As mentioned already, the back-end will be hosted on Firebase.
+As mentioned already, the back-end will be hosted on Heroku.

 ## Authors

-Peter Gao
+* Will Baxley
-Will Baxley
+* Jose Chanchavac
-Carlos Yepes
+* Sunbir Chawla
-Jose Chanchavac
+* Peter Gao
-Sunbir Chawla
+* Bryan Shin
-Bryan Shin
+* Carlos Yepes

 ## Acknowledgments

 SHOUT OUT TO TIM!!!